jpjones76/SeisIO.jl/docs/src/fileformats.rst

 * :ref:`mini-SEED <mseed>`: `SEED <https://www.fdsn.org/seed_manual/SEEDManual_V2.4.pdf>`_ has become a worldwide standard for seismic data archival; mini-SEED archives are special SEED volumes that contain only data records.

-* :ref:`SAC <sac1>`:sup:`(a)`: `SAC <https://ds.iris.edu/files/sac-manual/manual/file_format.html>`_ is a popular seismic data standard, very easy to use, developed at Lawrence Livermore National Laboratory.
+* :ref:`SAC <sac1>`:sup:`(a)`: `SAC <https://ds.iris.edu/files/sac-manual/manual/file_format.html>`_ is a popular seismic data standard developed at Lawrence Livermore National Laboratory, noted for ease of use.

 * :ref:`SEGY <segy>`:sup:`(a)`: `SEG Y <http://wiki.seg.org/wiki/SEG_Y>`_ is the standard data archival format of the Society for Exploration Geophysicists.

-* :ref:`UW <uw>`: The University of Washington seismic data format was used from the 1970s through mid-2000s; legacy support is included with SeisIO.
+* :ref:`UW <uw>`: The University of Washington seismic data format was used from the 1970s through the 2000s; legacy support is included with SeisIO.

 * :ref:`Win32 <win32>`: `WIN <http://eoc.eri.u-tokyo.ac.jp/WIN/Eindex.html>`_ is a seismic data format developed and used by the NIED (National Research Institute for Earth Science and Disaster Prevention), Japan.